webda2l/symfony-docs/mailer.rst

 Signing Messages Globally
 .........................

-Instead of creating a signer instance for every email, you can configure a global signer that automatically applies to all outgoing messages.
-This approach reduces repetition and centralizes your configuration for both DKIM and S/MIME signing.
+Instead of creating a signer instance for each email, you can configure a global signer that automatically applies to all outgoing messages.
+This approach minimizes repetition and centralizes your configuration for DKIM and S/MIME signing.

 .. configuration-block::